Wootton Wawen: Transport

 The A3400 (former A34) provides transport links to the neighbouring settlements, notably Birmingham and Stratford-upon-Avon and also connects to the M40 motorway northwards at Hockley Heath affording direct motorway access to London.
 Regular bus services on this road provide transport to Birmingham and Stratford-upon Avon.

 The Birmingham and Stratford-upon-Avon Canal crosses the parish, leaving it near Silesbourne Farm, close to which there was a hermitage, mentioned in 1428 and 1470.
 The canal is carried over the main Stratford to Birmingham road by a cast-iron aqueduct bearing the date 1813.
 There are moorings and a canal boat marina in Wootton Wawen Basin.
 The canal was built by William James of Henley-in-Arden, who was later a pioneer of the railway system.
 A cast-iron plaque on the aqueduct records details of the building of the canal.

 The Monarch's Way, a long-distance footpath which approximates to the escape route taken by Charles II in 1651 after his defeat in the Battle of Worcester, passes through Wootton Wawen.

 Wootton Wawen railway station was opened in 1908 on a branch of the Great Western Railway.
 The route is now the Birmingham to Stratford Line.
 The line south of Stratford upon Avon railway station continued as the Honeybourne Line to Honeybourne railway station (which is on the Cotswold Line) and onwards to Cheltenham.

 Notable residents

 In the Second World War the Russian composer Nikolai Medtner and his wife lived in a secluded house outside Wootton Wawen, where he completed his Piano Concerto No. 3.

 Author Bill Watkins spent much of his youth in Wootton Wawen; his book A Celtic Childhood records his childhood adventures in and around the village during the 1950s.

+‘The Greens from Wootton Wawen’ are mentioned in Theroux’s travel book, The Pillars of Hercules.